 A. Application Process

-An TO BE UPDATED Application to H-B Woodlawn must be submitted between November 3, 2014 and TBA for the 2015-2016 school year and parents must attend transfer orientations (see below).
+An Application to H-B Woodlawn must be submitted between November 3, 2014 and January 16, 2015 for the 2015-2016 school year and parents must attend transfer orientations (see below).
 Attendance at an orientation session at the home school and at H-B Woodlawn is required.